FoSGamers/FoS-DeckPro-Release/Standards/CONTRIBUTING.md

 # Contributing Guide

 ## Branch Workflow
 - **personal-dev**: Your private development branch.
-All personal files (backups, inventory, templates, sensitive configs) live here in `user_private/`.
+All personal files (backups, inventory, templates, sensitive configs) should be kept in a private directory.
 - **v1.5.0-working** (or `main`): Public release branch.
 No personal files—only code, resources, and docs.

 ## Build Artifact Hygiene